 Junction City is a medium-sized city located in the state of Kansas.
 With a population of 22,429 people and seven constituent neighborhoods, Junction City is the 20th largest community in Kansas.

-The armed forces are a huge part of the life in Junction City, employing 9.28% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 17.52% and 13.07% of the civilian workforce, respectively.
+7.26% of the workforce is employed in the armed forces, making the military a huge focus of life in Junction City.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Public Service industries respectively employ 12.42% and 12.41% of the civilian workforce.

-In terms of college education, Junction City is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Junction City have a bachelor's degree or advanced degree.
+The education level of Junction City citizens is a little higher than the average for US cities and towns: 21.33% of adults in Junction City have at least a bachelor's degree.

-The per capita income in Junction City in 2010 was $21,987, which is middle income relative to Kansas and the nation.
-This equates to an annual income of $87,948 for a family of four.
+The per capita income in Junction City in 2018 was $24,949, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $99,796 for a family of four.
 However, Junction City contains both very wealthy and poor people as well.

 Junction City is an extremely ethnically-diverse city.
 The people who call Junction City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Junction City residents report their race to be White, followed by Black or African-American.
 Junction City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.00% of the city’s residents.
-Important ancestries of people in Junction City include Irish, English, Swedish, and Italian.
+People of Hispanic or Latino origin account for 16.68% of the city’s residents.
+Important ancestries of people in Junction City include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Junction City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.